SpenceFrancois/peakportfolio.ai-open/README.md

 Allocator Agent
-Constructs a new portfolio based on the user context, asset list, and MVO benchmarks.
+Constructs a new portfolio based on the user context, asset list, and reference portfolios.
-Optimizes risk-adjusted return while respecting all constraints (ETF floors, crypto caps, position limits).
+Applies all allocation constraints to produce a valid portfolio (ETF floors, crypto caps, position limits).
-Does not provide rationale—only outputs allocations.
+Proposes allocations, computes performance results, and turns the portfolio into a deliverable (JSON) for the Manager Agent.

 Manager Agent
 Serves as compliance and risk oversight.
 Receives proposed allocations, user context, and computed portfolio metrics (expected return, volatility, Sharpe ratio, Sortino, dividend yield).
 Assesses whether the portfolio is compliant and financially appropriate.
 If violations occur, triggers a reallocation loop (up to three attempts).
 If no compliant solution is found, defaults to the MVO-based balanced portfolio.

 Explainer Agent
 Delivers a client-ready narrative for each portfolio position.